What Is Newborn Jaundice?

 - an abnormality in your baby’s red blood cells

-Jaundice usually appears 2 or 3 days after your baby is delivered and disappears during the first few weeks.
-Some types may appear sooner or later.
-Breastfeeding jaundice occurs when your infant does not consume enough nutrients.
-Your milk may not have arrived yet, or your baby may be experiencing difficulty latching on.
-The more your kid consumes, the faster their body eliminates waste, including bilirubin.
+It is common for jaundice to occur 2 or 3 days after your baby is born and diminish within the first few weeks following birth.
+Some types may manifest themselves sooner or later.
+Breastfeeding jaundice develops when your infant does not receive enough nutrients while you are breastfeeding.
+Possibly, your milk has not yet arrived, or your baby may be having problems latching on to your breast.
+The more food your child consumes, the more quickly their body eliminates waste, including bilirubin, from their system.
+Breast milk jaundice appears after the first week of breastfeeding.

 When to Consult a Doctor